OpenStorageNetwork/rtd-osn/docs/source/accessing-datasets.rst

 When specifying the server, use the hostname portion of the location (i.e. if the location is https://mghp.osn.xsede.org the hostname is "mghp.osn.xsede.org").

-When specifying "Port", use 443 if the location starts with "https://";
+When specifying "Port", use 443 if the location starts with "https";
-use 80 if the location starts with "http://".
+use 80 if the location starts with "http".

 .. figure:: images/osn-cyberdemo.png
   :width: 600